everyone deserves good food

 HDFFA recognizes that many food assistance policies were created with inequities due in large part to historical and current systemic injustices.
 Food insecurity rates continue to be higher among Black, Native American, and Hispanic households, as well as households with children headed by a single woman (Oregon Hunger Task Force).

-We purchase food directly from local farmers for our food access programs, provide educational materials about how to shop, prep and cook with local and fresh foods, remove transportation barriers, and partner with regional organizations to improve access for residents that have been marginalized due to systems and policies that do not adequately meet their needs.
+We strengthen the ties betwen traditional food security efforts (food bank) and building healthy food systems (farm to plate) We purchase food directly from local farmers for Food Access programs, provide educational materials about how to shop, prep and cook with local and fresh foods, remove transportation barriers, and partner with regional organizations to improve access for residents that have been marginalized due to systems and policies that do not adequately meet their needs.

 - Purchased $45,000 worth of food from local farmers for our VeggieRx program.

 - Provided 388 food insecure residents with food and education from a Registered Dietician.

 - Partnered with 50+ health care and non-profit partners to provide VeggieRx in Bend, Redmond and Prineville.

 - Diverted 70,000+ lbs. of excess food from farmers and gardeners to the NeighborImpact Food Bank through Grow & Give, which is the equivalent of 60,000+ meals (1.2lbs food = 1 meal; USDA).

 - Paid farmers $14,500 for their donations to Grow & Give thanks to grants from the NW Farm Credit Services, Central Oregon Health Council, Oregon Community Foundation, and the Whole Cities Foundation.